alwaysdata/documentation/marketplace/build-application-script/index.en.md

 Scripts comprise two parts:

 - the YAML format **dataset** for configuring the site and requesting the information required by the script (the `FORM_*` variables) from the user.
-It can be split into three:
+It can be split into four:

     - **site**: refer to the [API documentation](https://api.alwaysdata.com/v1/site/doc/) that restates all of the possible options.
     - **database**: mysql, postgresql, couchdb, rabbitmq.
+    - **requirements**: specify limiting requirements which blocks their installation on certain plans.
     - **form**: all of the variables requested from the user creating the site.
 Example: site title, administrator ID, e-mail address, administrator's name, etc.
 - the actual **script**.